Nukesor/sticker-finder/README.md

     /donations  Show information for donations
-    /tag [tags] Tag the last sticker posted in this chat or the sticker you replied to /replace [tags] Replace the tags of the last sticker posted in this chat or the sticker you replied to /tag_random Get a random sticker for tagging.
-Crowdsourcing :).
-Thanks for everybody doing this :)!
+    /tag [tags] Tag the last sticker posted in this chat or the sticker you replied to /replace [tags] Replace the tags of the last sticker posted in this chat or the sticker you replied to /cancel     Cancel all current tag actions
-    /random_set Get a random sticker set.
-    /skip       Skip the current sticker
-    /cancel     Cancel all current tag actions
-    /english    Only english sticker sets and tags /international Get sticker sets from all all languages.
-    /toggle_deluxe Only get the very best sticker packs.
-(Restricts the search drastically) /forget_set Forget all usages of all stickers of a specific sticker pack.
+    /forget_set Forget all usages of all stickers of a specific sticker pack.
 The sticker pack is determined by the latest sticker in this chat.
-    /delete_history   Delete the full search history of a user.
-    /admin_help       Display admin help

 ## Installation and starting: